It takes a particular kind of person to be a Chihuahua owner. That’s because these little dogs tend to be very particular themselves.

 Raw and dry dog food should not be given at the same time.
 Dry dog food increases the PH of the stomach, making it hard to break down the protein in raw food.
 As a result, our little dog can have stomach bloat, indigestion, and diarrhea.

 Chocolate and caffeine contain the substance theobromine, a toxic substance that can cause heart failure in chihuahua.
 Milk can cause stomach issues because a lot of Chihuahuas have lactose intolerance.

 A balanced meal of our Chihuahua needs to contain three-quarters dry dog food, and one quarter of high-quality wet food or other fresh appropriate “human” food.

 While it may seem like your picky eater isn’t going to overdo it, most dogs that are allowed to graze throughout the day tend to gain more weight.
 Because Chihuahuas are prone to weight gain, it’s important that you measure out each meal.

 If your dog struggles to eat the premeasured bowl when offered, try adding water, low-sodium broth, or a spoonful of canned food to entice them.
 Otherwise, you can try feeding them food made for picky eaters like those in this article.

-What is the Best Dog Food for Chihuahuas?
+What is the Best Dog Food for Chihuahua?

-After reviewing the best small dog specific foods, we picked Instinct’s Raw Boost small breed recipe as the best dog food for Chihuahuas for its quality and super-high protein content.
+After reviewing the best small dog specific foods, we picked Instinct’s Raw Boost small breed recipe as the best dog food for Chihuahua for its quality and super great amount of protein content.

 With 37% protein, calorie-dense kibbles, and added raw bites that pack an extra nutrient punch, your Chihuahua is sure to thrive on this quality food.
-And, with four flavors that are all packed with multiple, healthy meats, even the pickiest Chi is likely to enjoy eating this diet.
+And, with four flavors that are all packed with multiple, healthy types of meat, even the pickiest Chi is likely to enjoy eating this diet.